Hang In There And Keep Drawing! (It gets better!)

 The best reason to keep your old sketchbooks is so that you can look back and do comparisons like these:

-There was a kid on reddit who was looking for public feedback on his art and it looked like my picture from 2021 and he was a little down about it, and while everyone was giving him a million different corrections on why his proportions were wrong or what he should be doing differently, I was wishing I could just show him the above picture to prove that, no matter what, if you keep fighting and practicing, your skills will get SO much better.
+There was some young kid on reddit who was looking for public feedback on his art, and it looked almost exactly like my picture from 2021 and he was a little down about it, saying it wasn’t good enough, and while everyone else was giving him a million different corrections on why his proportions were wrong or what he should be doing differently, I was wishing I could just show him the above pictures to prove that, no matter what, if you keep fighting and practicing, your skills will get SO much better.

 That comparison above is just 5 years, that’s the difference between 8th grade and graduating high school, or going to college and leaving college.
 It’s nothing in the big sweep of your life.
 And it looks like two completely different artists.